 - 1. In this regulation on disputes no separate provisions are made for individual disputes, being disputes between an employer and employee, regarding the interpretation, application of or compliance with the collective labour agreement (cao).
 The existing statutory provisions apply in these instances. - 2.
-From 1 January 2020, employees may submit a dispute about a decision of the employer as included in an exhaustive list of the Sectoral regulation on disputes for Dutch universities.
+From 1 January 2020, employees may submit a dispute about a decision of the employer as included in an exhaustive list of the Sectoral Scheme on the Disputes Resolution Committee of Dutch Universities.
 This scheme forms part of the collective labour agreement as referred to in Appendix J.4. - 3.
-In consultation with local employees' organisations, the employer shall lay down further procedural regulations with regard to the local implementation of the Sectoral regulation on disputes for Dutch universities. - 4.
-The operation of the sectoral disputes scheme will be evaluated by the parties no later than by the second quarter of 2021.
+In a local procedure, the employer may lay down further administrative rules for the internal handling of a submitted complaint pursuant to the Sectoral Scheme on the Disputes Resolution Committee of Dutch Universities. - 4.
+The operation of the sectoral disputes scheme will be evaluated by the parties no later than by the second quarter of 2022.

-To read the Sectoral regulation on disputes for Dutch universities, visit www.vsnu.nl.
+To read the Sectoral Scheme on the Disputes Resolution Committee of Dutch Universities, visit www.vsnu.nl.